List of NXT Tag Team Champions: By team

-^{1}Bobby Fish and Kyle O'Reilly of The Undisputed Era won the titles on November 29, 2017.
+^{1} Bobby Fish and Kyle O'Reilly of The Undisputed Era won the titles on November 29, 2017.
 Adam Cole became co-champion under the Freebird Rule on April 7, 2018.
 However, four days later on NXT, Roderick Strong took his place; WWE recognizes this as a single 180-day-long uninterrupted reign for all four men.
 The Freebird Rule was not applied to the group's subsequent reigns.

 By wrestler

-Individually, Kyle O'Reilly of The Undisputed Era holds the record for most reigns at 3 and is the longest combined reigning champion at 606 days (550 days as recognized by WWE due to tape delay).
+Kyle O'Reilly holds the record for the most individual reigns at three and the longest combined reigns at 584 days (550 days as recognized by WWE due to tape delay).